 Convert Crochet Pattern For Different Yarn Weight

+Convert Crochet Pattern For Different Yarn Weight.
 If you haven’t met gauge, or you want to substitute for a different yarn weight or fibre, you’ll learn the quick way to follow the pattern in the new yarn weight or how to adjust the pattern stitches and rows with some basic maths.
-This week, we’re going to learn how to adjust a crochet pattern for a different weight yarn.
-Ideally, when swapping yarn weight, you should stick with patterns that lay flat.
+You can see the sizing.

 They have different weights, which.